SiigoDev/siigo_sdk_javascript/docs/JournalEntryApi.md

 let apiInstance = new SiigoApi.JournalEntryApi();

 let opts = {
-  'createdStart': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"created\" field is greater or equal than the entered date
+  'name': CC-1-85, // String | For filtering by Journals Entry name 'createdStart': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"created\" field is greater or equal than the entered date
   'createdEnd': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"created\" field is less or equal than the entered date
   'dateStart': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results with date greater or equal than the \"date_start\" date